 New Naratif was born of our love for and fascination with Southeast Asia, and our unwavering belief that the region’s stories aren’t just entertaining exotica for Western audiences, but are in and of themselves important and worth telling.
 This is our home; we want to tell its stories on our own terms, in ways which are meaningful and important to us.

-Members don’t just get access to our content.
+Subscribers don’t just get access to our content.
 We aren’t selling you a product.
 We’re asking you to join a movement.
-Our members are part of the conversation, participating in discussions and having a say in the sort of themes and issues you would like the site to explore.
+Our subscribers are part of the conversation, participating in discussions and having a say in the sort of themes and issues you would like the site to explore.
 We believe that everyone has their own area of expertise, and we invite you to weigh in on subjects and attend our offline events.
 New Naratif belongs to all who support it, and you will always have access to our editors.

 None of this is for profit—all the money you commit to the project goes into the running and sustaining of the website.
 We pay our contributors—be they writers, photographers, researchers or artists—because we know from personal experience how unfair it is to be asked to work for “exposure”.
 We embody the governance that we want to see in this region, and pledge to be honest and transparent about the way things are run at New Naratif.

 The international media limits our stories, the local political contexts restrict them.
 But those stories are still out there.
 Help us bring them to you—join New Naratif today.

 Kirsten Han is Editor-in-Chief of New Naratif, and a Singaporean journalist whose work often revolves around the themes of social justice, human rights, politics and democracy.
 Her bylines have appeared in publications like The Guardian, Foreign Policy, Asia Times and Waging Nonviolence.
 As an activist, Kirsten has advocated for an end to the death penalty in Singapore, and is a founding member of abolitionist group We Believe in Second Chances.
 Reach her at email@example.com.